Lord Kitchener Wants You: Impact

 The effectiveness of the image upon the viewer is attributed to what E. B. Goldstein has called the "differential rotation effect".
 Because of this effect, Kitchener's eyes and his foreshortened arm and hand appear to follow the viewer regardless of the viewer's orientation to the artwork.
 Historian Carlo Ginzburg compared Leete's image of Kitchener to similar images of Christ and Alexander the Great as depicting the viewer's contact with a powerful figure.
 Pearl James commented on Ginzburg's analysis agreeing that the strength of the connotation lies with a clever use of discursive psychology and that art historical methods better illuminate why this image has such resonance.
-The capitalized word "YOU" grabs the reader, bringing them directly to Kitchener's message.
+The capitalised word "YOU" grabs the reader, bringing them directly to Kitchener's message.
 The textual focus on "you" engages the reader about their own participation in the war.
 Nicholas Hiley differs in that Leete's portrayal of Kitchener is less about immediate recruiting statistics but the myth that has grown around the image, including ironic parodies.
 Leete's Kitchener poster caught the attention of a then eleven-year-old George Orwell, who may have used it as the basis for his description of the "Big Brother" posters in his novel 1984.
 It remains recognised and parodied in popular culture.

-In 1997 the British Army created a recruiting advertisement re-using Leete's image but substituting for Kitchener's face that of a British Army non-commissioned officer of African descent.
+In 1997, the British Army created a recruiting advertisement re-using Leete's image but substituting Kitchener's face for that of a British Army non-commissioned officer of African descent.
 Leete's image of Kitchener is featured on a 2014 £2 coin produced by sculptor John Bergdahl for the Royal Mint.
 The coin was the first of a five-year series to commemorate the centennial of the war.
-Use of Leete's image of Kitchener has been criticized by some for its pro-war connotation in light of the human losses of the First World War and the violence of Kitchener's campaign in Sudan.
+The use of Leete's image of Kitchener has been criticised by some for its pro-war implication in light of the human losses of the First World War and the violence of Kitchener's campaign in Sudan.
 In July 2014, one of only four original posters known to exist went to auction for more than £10,000.
 The other three originals exist on display in State Library Victoria, the Museum of Brands, Packaging and Advertising, and the Imperial War Museum.
 Leete's design was also used for a corn maze in the Skylark Garden Centre in Wimblington to mark the centenary of World War I.

 Original copies of the poster are rare compared to official PRC posters that were produced in up to a hundred thousand copies.
 The IWM, established in 1917, did not receive a copy for its collection until the 1950s.
 Leete's original artwork for the magazine cover version was exhibited alongside war posters in 1919 and donated to the IWM.
-In 1968 reproductions were printed by the Curwen Press for HMSO and these may have contributed to its later popularity.
+In 1968, reproductions were printed by the Curwen Press for HMSO and these may have contributed to its later popularity.

 Imitations

-The image of Lord Kitchener with his hand pointing directly at the viewer has inspired numerous imitations:
+The image of Lord Kitchener with his hand pointing directly at the viewer has inspired numerous imitations, mostly for military recruitment: